MoltoRubato/Chessformer-Puzzle-Solver/README.md

-# Deadlock and Optimizations

-Chessformer Puzzle Solver
+# Chessformer Puzzle Solver and Optimizations

 This project implements a solver for "Chessformer" puzzles.
 The solution use an optimized version of a search algorithm to find the shortest path from the initial state to the goal.